acorbat/gulliver/notebooks/development_description.md

 ## Bile duct classification

 With the information from the lumina and morphometrics of the Sox9+ structures, we train a classifier to distinguish between each bile duct class as shown in [this notebook](https://github.com/acorbat/gulliver/blob/main/notebooks/bile_duct_classification.ipynb)

+# Vein quantification

+Quantification of portal and central veins like their area covered, distance between them and quantity are addressed in [this notebook](https://github.com/acorbat/gulliver/blob/main/notebooks/intervein_distance.ipynb).